 Our monthly roundtable meetings are an important way for conservation districts and SCC to share information and stay connected.
 In an effort to make sure these meetings are better serving the communication needs of conservation districts, we’ve developed a tool to source topics for the roundtables.

-Use the tool below to add your topic idea to an upcoming roundtable, which can include subjects for focused discussion.
+Use the tool above to add your topic idea to an upcoming roundtable, which can include subjects for focused discussion.
+Please take time to list any questions you may have about the topic as well.
 Use the “thumbs up” feature to up-vote other topic ideas.
 Topics with the most votes will be incorporated into upcoming meetings.
 We will reach out to topic submitters to plan out any conversational sessions.

 Ten years ago, SCC administered about $35 million in grant funding from two fund sources to conservation districts and other partners.
 Today, we administer about $100 million from eight fund sources, and our systems and processes have not kept pace with growth.
 We scaled up our capacity to deliver essential grant dollars quickly to conservation districts but did not transform our processes to reflect the greater complexity of our funding and programs.